xebia/training-react/README.md

   - Use the `message` field in the state to display possible errors
   - Call `setState` in the `then` callback of the promise

+### Testing reducers
+Shows that reducers are easy to test because they are plain JS functions

+1. Implement the tests that are not implemented in [./testing-reducers/__tests__/product-reducer-spec.js](./testing-reducers/__tests__/product-reducer-spec.js)
+  - The action creators can be used in this test as well.
+This ensures when the action creators are updated the tests won't break.
+This also means that we are testing the action creators and the reducer in the same unit test.
+Note the action creator for this test are simple, if they were not simple it is best to test action creators and reducers separately.

 ### Connect redux to react
 [http://localhost:8080/connect-redux-to-react/connect-redux-to-react.html](http://localhost:8080/connect-redux-to-react/connect-redux-to-react.html)